 In front of a sellout crowd of 21,965, the fight was again not without controversy as Álvarez defeated Golovkin via majority decision after 12 rounds. Álvarez was favored by judges Dave Moretti and Steve Weisfeld, both scoring the bout 115-113, the third judge Glenn Fieldman scored it 114-114.
 The result was disputed by fans, pundits, and media.
 Of the 18 media outlets scoring the bout, 10 ruled in favor of Golovkin, 7 scored it a draw, while 1 scored the bout for Álvarez.
 The scorecards showed how close the bout was, with the judges splitting eight rounds.
 After 9 rounds, all three judges had their scores reading 87-84 for Álvarez.

-Here is my analysis on the fight focusing on the following metrics: 1) punches thrown 2) jabs landed 3) power punches landed.
+Here is my analysis of the fight focusing on the following metrics: 1) punches thrown, 2) jabs landed, and 3) power punches landed.

 First, let’s take a look at the CompuBox totals that we will be working with.

-Placing the needed metrics into a spreadsheet gives us a better overview of the metrics we will be using.
+Placing the needed metrics into a spreadsheet gives us a better overview of the metrics we will use.

 Looking at punches thrown, Golovkin was the more active fighter in each of the 12 rounds, throwing on average 20 more punches.

 However, Álvarez was the more efficient fighter in 9 of the 12 rounds, as his punches were more calculated.